bablr-lang/bablr-website/src/pages/blog/introduction.md

 To catch you up on what has happened so far, BABLR started development in 2020 as `cst-tokens`, intended as a successor to `recast`.
 Since then the scope of the project has grown considerably, and it now aims to be a new fully featured IDE, built from the ground up.
-Its development has also progress steadily over the last four years, with Conrad (aka conartist6) working on the project full time.
+Its development has also progressed steadily over the last four years, with Conrad (aka conartist6) working on the project full time.